karlseguin/websocket.zig/readme.md

 For testing websockets, you usually care about two things: emulating incoming messages and asserting the messages sent to the client.

-`wtt.client` is an instance of a `websocket.Client` which is usually passed to your handler's `init` function.
-For testing purposes, you can inject thing directly into your handler.
-The `wtt.expectText` asserts that the expected message was sent to the client.
+`wtt.conn` is an instance of a `websocket.Conn` which is usually passed to your handler's `init` function.
+For testing purposes, you can inject it directly into your handler.
+The `wtt.expectText` asserts that the expected message was sent to the conn.

 The `wtt.textMessage` generates a message that you can pass into your handle's `handle` function.